links to us and others

 Methodist Church in Aldershot.

-Methodist church in this eastern part of the town was the Ash Rd Primitive
+Methodist church in this part of the town was the Ash Rd Primitive

 Methodist Chapel on the corner of Ash Rd and Herrett St. Opened in 1885